StefanZander/lecture_notes/smw/skript/html/docs/chapters/3/datamodel.md

 Adding a statement to a page (_the subject_) is called **annotation**.

+---

 SMW employs a triple-based data model consisting of
-: subject -- the ... an assertion is about
+: subject -- the "thing" an assertion is about
 : predicate -- the property / relation
 : object -- the "value" in the statement